 “Reusable menstrual cups can last for six months to several years.
 This can vary based on how well you clean your cup and where it’s stored,” says Dr. Feller.
 “Evaluate your cup before each use to ensure good condition.”

-Dr. Feller also notes you can always bring any cup-related questions to your primary care provider or OB/GYN for help.
+Dr. Feller also notes you can always bring any menstrual cup-related questions to your primary care provider or OB/GYN.
 They’ll be happy to give you guidance on your move to planet-saving period products.

 Hey there!
 Want to help us change the world every day through easy, achievable, eco-friendly tips and tricks?
 Sign up for the Brightly Spot and join our movement of over a million changemakers.